SecKatie/ha-wyzeapi/README.md

-# Home Assistant - Wyze Bulb, Switch, Sensor and Lock Integration
+# Home Assistant - Wyze Integration

 This is a custom component to allow control of various Wyze devices in Home Assistant using the unofficial API.
 Please note this mimics the Wyze app and therefore access may be cut off at anytime.